eduardorittner/mc504/README.md

 starts searchers, inserters and deleters at random, in hopes of testing more of the problem state.
 The total number of searchers, inserters, deleters and initial list size are all parameters which can be changed.
+*int-list.c (.h): Implements an integer list used for debug purposes to know which values are being searched, inserted and deleted at a given time.